billthefarmer/diary/src/main/assets/help.md

 previous or next month, or in the custom calendar will show the previous or next year.

+## Double tap
+In the formatted view a double tap on the screen will switch to the edit view in approximately the same position in the markdown text.
+The accuracy is dependant on the text formatting and media in the entry.

 ## Editing
 In markdown mode the **Edit** button floating above the page allows editing entries.
 The **Accept** button restores the formatted view.
 A